Updated July 27, 2023

 Dim HTML As String = "<html>" & "<style>" & "table, th, td {" & "border:1px solid black;" & "}" & "</style>" & "<body>" & "<h1>A Simple table example</h2>" & "<table>" & "<tr>" & "<th>Company</th>" & "<th>Contact</th>" & "<th>Country</th>" & "</tr>" & "<tr>" & "<td>Alfreds Futterkiste</td>" & "<td>Maria Anders</td>" & "<td>Germany</td>" & "</tr>" & "<tr>" & "<td>Centro comercial Moctezuma</td>" & "<td>Francisco Chang</td>" & "<td>Mexico</td>" & "</tr>" & "</table>" & "<p>To understand the example better, we have added borders to the table.</p>" & "</body>" & "</html>"

-Next, we will use ChromePdfRenderer
+Next, the ChromePdfRenderer

-to create a PDF from an HTML string.
+is used to create a PDF from an HTML string.
 The code is as follows:

 ChromePdfRenderer renderer = new ChromePdfRenderer();